sudheerj/javascript-interview-questions/README.md

      }
      ```

-     Since for..in loop iterates over the keys of the object, the first loop logs 0, 1, 2 and newProp while iterating over array object.
+     Since for..in loop iterates over the keys of the object, the first loop logs 0, 1, 2 and newProp while iterating over the array object.
 The for..of loop iterates over the values of a arr data structure and logs  a, b, c in the console.

 419. ### How do you define instance and non-instance properties